The Canal Confluence

 The true confluence of the Des Plaines River and the Sanitary and Ship Canal

 The true confluence of the Des Plaines River and the San Ship Canal.
-This is not publicly viewable, at least from land.
+This is not publicly viewable, at least from land, but I managed to see it anyway.

-Finally, just south of Lockport city limits is where the San Ship Canal ends, and all of its water exits to join the Des Plaines River.
-Regardless of whether the two meet further upstream, they indisputably do so here, and once again, you can’t walk there.
-Despite this, I did walk to a point where I could see the confluence with the San Ship, just south of a railroad bridge.
-That point, like some others I’d gained in the course of my many walks, is also very much off trail, and also very much private property.
-Nonetheless, as I consider this confluence to be among the five most consequential points in the river’s story, I was excited to see it, especially as it was the last one on my list and took two efforts on consecutive Sunday mornings.
+All that was left then was the termination point of the Sanitary and Ship Canal, under the BNSF train trestle on the south side of Lockport.
+This is where the San Ship Canal ends, so regardless of whether the two may occasionally mingle up at the Controlling Works, they ultimately and indisputably do so here… and once again, you can’t walk there.
+Despite this, I did walk to a point where I could see the confluence with the San Ship, just south of the railroad bridge.
+That point, like some others I’d gained during my many walks, is also very much off trail, and also very much private property.
+Nonetheless, this being the most consequential point of all for the Des Plaines River, I felt I had to see it, which is probably what the people who’ve fallen off the Cliffs of Moher or the edge of the Grand Canyon thought too.

 The abandoned I&M Canal's confluence with the Des Plaines River, seen from the Ruby St. bridge in Joliet